damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 We use [Slack](https://gitlab.slack.com/messages/general/), [Google Docs](https://www.google.com/docs/about/) and [dev.gitab.org](https://dev.gitlab.org) to communicate.

-* Check out our [about page](https://about.gitlab.com/about/), [How we use GitLab to build GitLab](https://about.gitlab.com/2015/07/07/how-we-use-gitlab-to-build-gitlab/) and [Life as a non technical employee at GitLab](https://about.gitlab.com/2015/06/30/life-as-a-non-technical-employee-at-gitlab/)
+* Check out our [about page](https://about.gitlab.com/about/), [Simple words for a GitLab newbie](https://about.gitlab.com/2015/05/18/simple-words-for-a-gitlab-newbie/), [How we use GitLab to build GitLab](https://about.gitlab.com/2015/07/07/how-we-use-gitlab-to-build-gitlab/) and [Life as a non technical employee at GitLab](https://about.gitlab.com/2015/06/30/life-as-a-non-technical-employee-at-gitlab/)

 * Follow the Git and GitLab course on [Platzi](https://courses.platzi.com/courses/git-gitlab/)